POSTECH-CVLab/SCNeRF/README.md

     git submodule update --init --recursive
     ```

-# Related Works
-Neural Raidance Fields (NeRF) [[paper]](https://arxiv.org/abs/2010.07492) shows a notable improvement in novel view synthesis task using simple MLP network to learn the scene.
-We have borrowed a pytorch implementation of NeRF from [[link]](https://github.com/yenchenlin/nerf-pytorch).
-NeRF++ has pointed out that NeRF can be improved in the real-world scene by separating rendering of background and foreground.
-We also have borrowed the official implementation of NeRF++ from [[link]](https://github.com/Kai-46/nerfplusplus).
-We have slightly modifieds details in both implementation.
-Thanks to a concurrent work "NeRF--: Neural Radiance Fields Without Known Camera Parameters" [[paper]](), [[link]](https://github.com/ActiveVisionLab/nerfmm) for providing us great inspiration to improve our paper.

 # Pretrained Weights & Qualitative Results
 Here, we provide pretrained weights for users to easily reproduce results in the paper.
 You can download the pretrained weight in the following link.
 In the link, we provide all the weights of experiments, reported in our paper.
 To load the pretrained weight, add the following argument at the end of argument in each script.
 In the zip file, we have also included qualitative results that are used in our paper.